Piano Tuning: An Introduction

 Electronic Tuning Devices vs. Tuning by Ear

 For concert and recording work, an ETD is a more accurate pitch reference than a tuning fork, which can vary in pitch with temperature.
 This is particularly important when tuning a piano that will be accompanied by an orchestra, as many professional orchestras tune to a pitch of from A-441 to A-443, both of which are slightly higher than the traditional A-440 to which most pianos are tuned.
-(The numbers refer to the frequency, in cycles per second, of the A above middle C.) In an institutional setting in which two or more pianos must be tuned together, an ETD makes it easy to synchronize not only the overall pitch, but also the stretching of the octaves in the upper and lower sections of the keyboard.
+(The numbers refer to the frequency, in cycles per second, of the A above middle C.) In an institutional setting where two or more pianos must be tuned together, an ETD makes it easy to synchronize not only the overall pitch but also the stretching of the octaves in the upper and lower sections of the keyboard.

 Problems occur, however, when novice tuners without aural skills are entirely dependent on ETDs.
 They can’t hear when they make a mistake, or when they need to override the judgment of the machine to get the best results.
 Also, an ETD cannot, by itself, create a stable tuning.
 The tuner must still know how to manipulate the tuning pins and strings so that the piano will stay in tune when the job is done.